Node Function

 Message Queue Node supports interfacing with Kafka (for details, please refer to Kafka introduction) and RocketMQ (for details, please refer to RocketMQ introduction).
 These two commonly used message queues have different detailed settings.
 Users can choose appropriate message queues according to their use case requirements.
 Connection Settings

 Configure the connection method according to the selected message queue type.
-The current node supports common connection configuration information for Kafka and RocketMQ.
+The current node supports common connection configuration information for Kafka, RocketMQ.

 Message content

-The message content is the information sent to the message queue, supporting references to the node's input variable or manual entry of message content.
+The message content is the information sent to the Message Queue, supporting references to the node's input variables or manual entry of message content.

 Output Variable